krisgutta/marketplace/addons/recording-analysis/node/README.md

 	>23.21.226.67

-3. Twilio signs every request with the partner's shared secret.
-Partners are strongly encouraged to validate the signature of the requests they receive to confirm they're coming from their Twilio account.
+3. Twilio signs every request with the your shared secret.
+You are strongly encouraged to validate the signature of the requests they receive to confirm they're coming from their Twilio account.
 4. Twilio sends a unique request SID with each invocation.
-Partners are encouraged to treat this as an idempotency token, allowing them to thwart replay attacks
+You are encouraged to treat this as an idempotency token, allowing them to thwart replay attacks
 5. Twilio also sends an invocation date (UTC) and TTL as part of each signed payload.
-Checking this TTL (with a reasonable accommodation for clock-skew) allows partners to thwart replay attack.
+Checking this TTL (with a reasonable accommodation for clock-skew) allows you to thwart replay attack.

 ## ToDo